ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/enumerables/lazy-vs-eager.md

 Rezolver also lets you control the production of lazy or eager enumerables on a per-type basis.

-To do this, when setting the @Rezolver.Options.LazyEnumerables options to `false`, you also include the type of service whose enumerables are to be affected (see the @Rezolver.OptionsTargetContainerExtensions.SetOption* overload for more):
+To do this, when setting the @Rezolver.Options.LazyEnumerables options to `false`, you also include the type of service whose enumerables are to be affected (see the @Rezolver.TargetContainerExtensions.SetOption* overload for more):

 [!code-csharp[EnumerableExamples.cs](../../../../../test/Rezolver.Tests.Examples/EnumerableExamples.cs#example11)]